markshannon/pep622-critique/README.md

 # Objections to PEP 622 (Structural Pattern Matching)

-The authors believe that for a PEP to succeed it needs to show two things.
+The author believe that for a PEP to succeed it needs to show two things.

  1. Exactly what problem is being solved, or need is to be fulfilled, and that is a sufficiently large problem, or need, to merit the proposed change.
  2. That the proposed change is the best known solution for the problem being addressed.